Get into Graduation Form

 What You Should Wear Under Your Gown

-Although, you’ll be covered with a gown, it doesn’t mean you shouldn’t dress to impress properly.
-Men should avoid shorts and tanks and wear khakis or trousers with a neatly colored dress shirt and neck tie.
+Although you’ll be covered with a gown, it doesn’t mean you shouldn’t dress to impress properly.
+Men should avoid shorts and tanks and wear khakis or trousers with a neatly colored dress shirt and necktie.
 Jackets are also great since they give the gown a better shape.
-Parent would appreciate their boys looking professional and well-dressed for their mantle of pictures.
-It’s recommended for women to wear dark slacks, a sleek dress or skirt with a light colored blouse and dark shoes.
+Parents will appreciate their boys looking professional and well-dressed for their mantle of pictures.
+It’s recommended for women to wear dark slacks, a sleek dress or skirt with a light-colored blouse and dark shoes.
 No heels, sandals, or sneakers.
 Pumps or flats would be suggested.
-Your footwear will be the only things fully visible throughout the ceremony, so plan to wear something that looks good and comfortable to walk in.
+Your footwear will be the only clothing fully visible throughout the ceremony, so plan to wear something that looks good and comfortable to walk in.
 This might be the attire you wear to your graduation dinner or party right after, so it will be a good idea to look your best underneath.

 Multiple Colors of Success